8 Best Freshservice Connectors for IT Service Management

 • Handles complex, unique enterprise requirements

-• AI-assisted integration reduces scripting complexity
+• AI-assisted configuration through Aida reduces scripting complexity

-• Scales from peer-to-peer to full integration networks
+• Scales from peer-to-peer to full integration networks connecting multiple platforms

 Cons